 Many military families rent out their homes when they PCS.
 When selling a rental property, depreciation is also something to consider.
 I cannot recommend highly enough that you have your taxes professionally prepared in the year that you sell any rental property (before, actually).
 Furthermore, if you are considering the sale of your home/rental property, you should sit down with a fee-only financial planner who specializes in tax planning to make sure you’re taking everything into account.

 - Schedule C-Profit or Loss from Business.
 Got a side gig, like some consulting or project-based work?
 If you do, but you never filed a Schedule C, you should look a little further to see what you may be able to deduct.
 You’re also responsible for paying both sides of the self-employment tax (1/2 of which is tax-deductible).
 If you did your own taxes and filed your own Schedule C, you might want to sit down with an enrolled agent or CPA to make sure you did it correctly.

-This article isn’t meant to replace competent tax advice that is tailored to your specific situation, and it definitely is not an all-inclusive list of mistakes that could be in a tax return.
-However, you should be aware that doing your own taxes or sticking with a bad tax preparer could have you leaving money on the table, or worse, waiting for the IRS to find your mistakes and come after you for the difference (plus interest).
-If you’re not sure what to do, you should consult with a fee-only financial planner or tax professional that you can trust.
+This article isn’t meant to replace competent tax advice that is tailored to your specific situation.
+It definitely is not an all-inclusive list of mistakes that could be in a tax return.
+Doing your own taxes or sticking with a bad tax preparer could have you leaving money on the table.
+Even worse, the IRS could find your mistakes and come after you for the difference (plus interest).
+If you’re not sure what to do, consult with a fee-only financial planner or tax professional that you can trust.